 NBN Access Service has the meaning given to that term in clause 2 of Attachment A (Service Descriptions).

-NBN Co means NBN Co Limited and NBN Tasmania Limited.
+NBN Co means NBN Co Limited.

 NBN Co Building Entry Service has the meaning given to that term in clause 1A.7(d).